Haoming02/sd-forge-couple/README.md

 ### Compatibility Toggle

-When the option is enabled, this Extension will not function during the `Hires.
+When this is enabled, this Extension will not function during the `Hires.
 Fix` pass to improve the compatibility with other Extensions. *(Recommended)*

 > [!IMPORTANT]
 > This Extension currently does **not** support `Hires. fix` prompts...